MD-PhD Pathway

 Integration into the MD

-As part of the MD-PhD, if required, students will be exempt from enrolling in Discovery subjects in year 3 and 4 of their course, and can use this time to ensure timely completion of the PhD.
-This will allow for maximum flexibility and support toward successful completion of both the PhD and the MD.
+As part of the MD-PhD, if required, students will be provided with an exemption (with credit) for Discovery subjects in MD Year 3 and MD Year 4, and can use this time to ensure timely completion of the PhD.

 Research Training Academy (RTA)

-At the centre of the Melbourne MD-PhD is the Melbourne Medical School Research Training Academy (RTA), a ‘scholarly greenhouse’ that provides a supportive and facilitative community of practice for MD students undertaking joint degree pathways.
+At the centre of the Melbourne MD-PhD is the Melbourne Medical School Research Training Academy (RTA), a ‘scholarly greenhouse’ that provides a supportive and facilitative community of practice for MD students undertaking the intercalated pathway.

-The RTA will offer MD joint degree students with access to a range of opportunities and resources including career guidance, mentorship and sponsorship to encourage a supportive environment during their studies.
+The RTA will offer intercalated pathway students with access to a range of opportunities and resources including career guidance, mentorship and sponsorship to encourage a supportive environment during their studies.

 The Research Training Academy (RTA) will be comprised of:

-- Members - MD students undertaking a joint degree (for example: MD-PhD or MD-MPH).
+- Members - MD students undertaking an intercalated pathway (for example: MD-PhD or MD-MPH).

 - MACH-Track Fellows - Elite cohort of doctors selected to integrate PhD and research training with completion of their vocational training in accredited hospital specialties, or general practice.

-- Alumni - Graduates of MD joint degree programs who are invited to act as junior supervisors and mentors to Members.
+- Alumni - Graduates of MD intercalated pathways who are invited to act as junior supervisors and mentors to Members.

 - Fellows - Senior clinician-researchers and supervisors, appointed by invitation, who will provide leadership and inspiration to Members and MACH Track-Fellows.